 Security and performance FAQs

-Will the Maze script impact the performance of my website?
+Will the Maze script slow down my website?

-Loader: The dynamic loader is less than 10kB.
-It only runs under specific circumstances:
+The dynamic loader is less than 10KB and only runs in specific circumstances:

 - the loader only runs if the API has a valid response;